 Laser Therapy – The most common laser treatment will use laser or light therapy to target the blood vessels in the scar tissue to reduce the redness of a scar. scar tissue.

 Skin needling – rolling a small device featuring thousands of tiny needles across the skin and surrounding area can help to encourage collagen production, resulting in a smoother appearance to the affected area.

-Dermal fillers – The skin can be injected to improve the appearance of pitted scars, creating an even skin surface.
+Dermal fillers – An injection in the skin to improve the appearance of pitted scars, creating an even skin surface.

-Topical gels and creams – These can often be purchased in most pharmacies and will provide relief from a scar itching or causing dis-comfort.
+Topical gels and creams – You can often purchase these in most pharmacies and will provide relief from a scar itching or causing discomfort.
 Some people may notice a slight change in the appearance of their scar with frequent use.